cossacklabs/product-docs/acra/configuring-maintaining/installing/building-acrawriter.md

 **3. Get Acra sources**

-For some languages/platforms you can use language specific package manager (Python, Ruby, iOS<!--, Java/Android-->), but some support installing only from sources (NodeJS, Golang, C++, PHP).
+For some languages/platforms you can use language specific package manager (Python, Ruby, iOS<!--, Java/Android-->), but some support installing only from sources (Node.js, Golang, C++, PHP).
 For second languages you need to get Acra sources.

 ```bash
 git clone https://github.com/cossacklabs/acra.git
 cd acra
 ```

-### Building AcraWriter for Python
+### Installing AcraWriter for Python

 > Before building AcraWriter for Python, make sure you've installed [Themis as system library]({{< ref "themis/installation/" >}})!